 Start identifying and viewing potential homes.

 We will get to work right away, setting up searches to discover and narrow down potential homes.
-The Ellen Krantz Team offers our buyers interactive collections and searches that allow for instant feedback on new listings so that we can get you in to see desired properties quickly.
+The Krantz Linn Group offers our buyers interactive collections and searches that allow for instant feedback on new listings so that we can get you in to see desired properties quickly.
 We also offer exclusive Compass Coming Soon listings that are not yet available on HAR and are only available to Compass agents.

 Find the “perfect” home for you!

 While it is rare that a single property checks all potential boxes, we will work diligently to find you the best possible property that fits your needs in your budget.
 Once we find the home you would like to purchase, it is time to make an offer!

 Determine the offer you would like to make.